Project: Guessing Game

 loop.
 But how and when do we exit the loop?
 We want the loop to be broken when the player

-branch when comparing the player's input to the secret number. break
+first if branch when comparing the player's input to the secret number. break is used

 to break out of the enclosing loop block.
 We also need the program to run the next loop